 - HWS 331/NURS 311: Contemporary Health Issues (4 cr.)

 - HWS 336/NURS 313: Science and Application of Exercise (4 cr.)

 NOTE: Nursing students have the option of fulfilling the core requirements with either Science and Application of Exercise (HWS 336/NURS 313) or Human Sexuality (HWS 330/NURS 310).

 Elective courses (10 credits total).
 Most HWS courses are approved for electives.
 Some courses taken outside of the Health and Wellness Department may be considered upon request.

 - No more than 2 courses can be designated as a “B” Gen Ed

-NOTE: Nursing students may fulfill electives with any of the forensic health courses, not exceeding 4 credits.
+NOTE: Nursing students may also fulfill electives with any of the forensic health courses, not exceeding 4 credits.

 Total credits required = 24 credit hours